tidyverse/tidyverse.org/content/blog/magrittr-2-0/index.md

 <span class='c'>#&gt; [1] "value"</span></code></pre>

 </div>

+This change makes the magrittr pipe more consistent with a base pipe that will probably be included in the next version of R as Luke Tierney announced in [his keynote](https://youtu.be/X_eDHNVceCU?t=3099) at the useR!
+2020 conference.

 This has subtle implications but should be backward compatible with existing pipelines that run without error.
 The main source of behaviour change is that some code that previously failed may stop failing if the latter part of the pipeline specifically handled the error.